Cookies on this website

 With participant consent, the trial team collected different types of data, including data from electronic health records, training evaluation forms, patient participant questionnaires, semi-structured interviews with clinicians and patients and audio-recordings of medication reviews.

+Following last years successful internship which focused on preparing IMPPP trial qualitative data, the focus for this 2026 placement will be the quantitative data.
 You will be supported by Dr Caddick and Dr McCahon to prepare a data deposit of IMPPP trial data for the University of Bristol Research Data Repository.
-This will include discussion of ethical considerations, how to contextualise a research dataset with useful metadata and develop guides to enable use of a secondary research dataset.
+This will include discussion of ethical considerations, how to contextualise a quantitative research dataset with useful metadata and develop guides to enable use of a secondary research dataset.

 Background: